 Best Ways to Get Rid of Back Hair

 Shaving is a safe, cheap way to remove back hairs.
-You’ll probably be able to reach hair on your neck and upper back, but you’ll need a tool like the Razorba Back Hair Shaver (pictured) to get lower.
+You’ll probably be able to reach hair on your neck and upper back, but you’ll need a tool like the Razorba Back Hair Shaver (pictured, and found on Amazon) to get lower.
 Do not shave dry or when you’re sunburned.
 When finished shaving, it’s always a good idea to moisturize.

 You can try electrolysis.
 Who wants to pull out back hair on a regular basis?
 Not I. Not you.
 While electrolysis is expensive, it is the only FDA (and AMA)-approved way to get rid of back hair permanently.
 During electrolysis, an accredited practitioner (be sure they are) inserts a fine needle into the hair shaft.
 The growth center is then destroyed with chemicals or heat, leaving your hair sleek and sexy.
 Follow-up sessions are often needed.